For uses of this gallon in countries other than England since 1826, see wine gallon, U.S. gallon

 2. Connor and Simpson, page 234.

 It is probable that the 231-cubic inch capacity arose as the result of choosing whole numbers of inches to simplify constructing measures.
-Taking pi as 22/7, which they did at the time, a cylinder 6 inches high and 7 inches in diameter has a volume of 231 cubic inches (6 × 22/7 × 7/2 × 7/2), not significantly different from 233.
+Taking pi as 22/7, which was the usual practice at the time, a cylinder 6 inches high and 7 inches in diameter has a volume of 231 cubic inches (6 × 22/7 × 7/2 × 7/2), not significantly different from 233.
 (This process of rounding off dimensions to simplify constructing measures also occurred in 1696 with the Winchester bushel, and accounts for the size of the U.S. bushel.)
-The 6 and 7 inch dimensions were codified in the law of 1707, but 231 cubic inches had been the accepted value for at least the previous century.
+The 6- and 7- inch dimensions were codified in the law of 1707, but 231 cubic inches had been the accepted value for at least the previous century.

 Changing to a larger gallon would have caused a large drop in the King's revenues (since the tax was on the gallon), so the Commissioners carefully refrained from revising the standard.
 But the idea was out.
-In 1700, a canny wine importer who was sued by the government for underpayment of import duty argued in his defense that there was no legal definition for the gallon the customs agents were using.
+In 1700, a canny wine importer, who had been sued by the government for underpayment of import duty, argued in his defense that there was no legal definition for the gallon the customs agents were using.
 The Crown had to forfeit the case.
 In 1706 the government remedied the matter by legalizing the 231-cubic-inch wine gallon.¹

 1. 5 Anne c 27, § 17, 1706, which took effect March 1, 1707.
 Statutes at Large, Vol IV, pages 244-245.